Avi-Meshulam/flight-control/README.md

 | simulatorarrivals   | Simulator's arrivals storage, initiated from a data file in simulator project.
 A flight that enters airport or added to arrivals queue is deleted from this collection.
 When the collection is empty, it is refilled again from the project's data file.
 | simulatordepartures | Same as simulator's arrivals storage, but for departures.

-#### 'legs' collection's 'flight' field, hosts both arriving and departing flights, discriminated by key named 'direction'
+#### 'legs' collection's 'flight' field, hosts both arriving and departing flights, discriminated by key named 'direction':
 ![alt text](https://github.com/PrisonerM13/flight-control/blob/master/images/legs-details.png "Legs Collection Details")

-#### 'flightLog' collection hosts both arriving and departing flights, discriminated by key named 'direction'.
+#### 'flightLog' collection hosts both arriving and departing flights, discriminated by key named 'direction':
 ![alt text](https://github.com/PrisonerM13/flight-control/blob/master/images/flightLog.png "flightLog Collection")

 ### Leg States